 Vanilla Pudding: You could use an instant pudding mix.
 But here's a secret.
 There's ready-made pudding sold in the snack aisle that's even easier.
 No prep required.
 Just peel off the lid and you're good to go.
 Either one works though if you prefer to mix the pudding yourself.
 Your choice.

 How to Add Pudding to the Middle of Your Bundt Cake

 Friends, there is absolutely no need to cut your beautiful bundt cake in half!
 Before you even flip the cake out of the bundt pan, just take the end of a spatula or use your finger, and poke a circular row of holes in the center of your cake.
 This is where your pudding will go!
 Nice right?

 To dispense the pudding into the holes, use a piping bag or if you don't own one, cut the corner off of a plastic sandwich bag.

-Then just loosen the edges of the cake with a small spatula and flip the cake onto a cake plate.
-Filling done.
-Next up, a layer of soft, smooth chocolate ganache… ?
+Once you're done filling the holes, loosen the edges of the cake with a small spatula then flip the cake onto a cake plate.

 Unbelievably Easy Homemade Chocolate Ganache

 Ganache is such a fancy word.
 It sounds intimidating to make.
 But it's so easy.
 Even authentic chocolate ganache, without any shortcuts, is just two ingredients — chocolate and cream.
 Of course, I love my shortcuts, so for this recipe we microwave chocolate chips in small increments, stirring in between, and then whip in heavy cream.
 End result is a thick yet drippy chocolate topping that just looks so pretty and tastes amazing with the yellow cake.
 No double boiling or any of that jazz.
 It's simply not necessary.